BehroozEtebari-DWR/PySFD/README.md

 Modeling and Tools Support Section

 for following analytical models:
-Glover & Balmer 1954
+1-Glover & Balmer 1954
-Hunt 1999
+2-Hunt 1999
-Hantush 1965
+3-Hantush 1965
-Jenkins 1968
+4-Jenkins 1968
-Singh 2003
+5-Singh 2003
+6- Apportionment
-Hunt 2003 ( has not been finilizied yet and need some adjustment for the Stehfest algorithm )
+Hunt 2003 (has not been finilizied yet and need some adjustment for the Stehfest algorithm )

 Also Glover-GIS Notebook was developed for Mark West Creek(HUC12) with AVARAGE monthly pumping rates, NHD datasets and Water Wells were adopted from following report: